liquean/aldo-inventory/README.md

-# Slack notifier for inventory in real time
+# Vue inventory in real time

 ## Synopsis
 This web application is used to list the inventory entries given for this test.
 The web application let the user filter by store and model.